 Step # 22: RDP into the remote computer by connecting to the computer thus added in the network via Remote Desktop Connection Application.

-Best VPN Provider for SSH VPN on Windows
+Best VPN Provider for Windows SSH

 |IAPS VPN||$14.95/Month||View Details|